 Abstract from a paper intended for the conference proceedings.
 Maximum length was 100 words.

-Plasma treatment of polymers is frequently used for increasing the surface energy in order to improve wettability and adhesion properties.
+Plasma treatment of polymers is frequently used for increasing surface energy in order to improve wettability and adhesion properties.
 In this paper the correlation between surface energy of plasma modified polyethylene and its surface chemical composition and surface roughness was studied.
 High density polyethylene was treated using Diffuse Coplanar Surface Barrier Discharge in ambient air.
-Surface energy was estimated using sessile drop contact angle measurement and changes in chemical composition were analysed via X-ray photoelectron spectroscopy.
+Surface energy was estimated using sessile drop contact angle measurement.
+Through this changes in chemical composition were analysed via X-ray photoelectron spectroscopy.
 The surface roughness was investigated using atomic force microscopy and was characterized in terms of mean roughness (Ra).

 Martin Caletka